What Is Gaslighting—and How to Tell if You’re Experiencing It

 If the victim protests the barrage of criticism, a gaslighter will dismiss their feelings by saying that they are too sensitive or their feelings are wrong, Fisher says.
 Natalie says her ex constantly criticized her skills as a mother.
 (Feeling down about yourself?
 These science-backed tips will boost your confidence.)

 “Things started to get really bad after the birth of our second child,” she says.
 “He would often say that by taking care of the kids’ needs I was choosing them over him and would make me feel really badly about doing what I felt like I needed to do to be a good mom.”
+Constantly feeling the need to provide for your partner could be a sign you’re in a codependent relationship.

 You feel detached and isolated

 A feeling of detachment or separation from your real self can be a sign of gaslighting, Fisher says.
 “When we start feeling like something is wrong with us or like we are losing touch with reality we tend to turn inward, which makes us feel detached from others, which makes the symptoms even worse,” he says.
 Gaslighters will take advantage of this vicious cycle by encouraging you to doubt yourself.
+Be aware of these gaslighting phrases that could be a red flag for your relationship.

 You’re not allowed to hang out with your friends